 Ask your candidates about technological hurdles they’ve overcome during projects, new technologies they’ve successfully worked with, and how they keep up with changes and trends in the app world.

 Ask potential mobile agencies what sort of mobile solutions they’d recommend for your situation.
 Their answer will give you a better idea of how they think, how well they understand your situation.
 It’ll also demonstrate whether they’re leaders or worker bees… or salespeople.

 The early stages of every project are exciting for both parties, and sometimes in the hubbub, not every important question gets asked and not every important detail gets mentioned – leaving a gap between client expectation and developer strategy.
 That kind of gap can end up costing days or weeks of time.
-We’ve found that we can close these gaps by starting every mobile project with a brief workbook that ensures we’re on the same page as the client.
+We’ve found that we can close these gaps by starting every mobile project with a brief playbook on our methodology that ensures we’re on the same page as the client.
 You can’t build a strategy on assumptions.

-It’s only after we understand someone’s business model, goals and audience demographics that we’re able to make develop a realistic scope and direction for a project.
+It’s only after we understand someone’s business model, goals, and audience demographics that we are able to make develop a realistic scope and direction for a project.
 It’s easy to get excited and run with something, but it’s better to sit back and get your ducks in a row first.
 We don’t see apps as one-time products we work on and turn in to the client.
 We see them as organic programs that have to be spectacular at launch, but also have to keep delivering purpose long after that.

 Small vs. Big

 The above considerations should help you narrow down your search for a mobile agency, but if you end up with a face-off between a large agency and a small one, we leave you with this bit of info: